 Water aerobics is a low impact and vigorous way to get a workout under your belt.

-Classes are held at local pools at various intensities, to high intensity music or low, quiet tunes, in big and small groups.
-Water-based aerobics provide an opportunity to exercise in a low-impact environment, without the jarring impact that can be harsh on joints.
+Classes are held at local pools at various intensities, to high-intensity music or low, quiet tunes, in big and small groups.
+Putting on your favorite swimsuit for water aerobics and heading down to the local pool gives you an opportunity to exercise in a low-impact environment, without the jarring impact that can be harsh on joints.

 How water dumbbells can help you rock out in the water